Simple and filling homestyle sausage gravy and biscuits makes a delicious breakfast that is perfect for weekends or holidays!

 Add about 1 cup of milk to start with and mix well.
 Then add in the remaining 1 cup of milk.
 There should be enough milk to just cover the sausage in the pan.
 Turn the heat up slightly to bring the mixture to a low boil.
 Turn down the heat to simmer and stir the sausage gravy to prevent it from sticking to the pan.

 The sausage gravy should start to thicken up rather quickly.
 If it gets too thick for your liking, add more milk about 1/4 cup at a time until the gravy reaches your desired thickness.
 We like our homemade sausage gravy thick in this house, but if you prefer more gravy to sausage then definitely add more milk!

 Serve your gravy hot over easy to make drop biscuits fresh from the oven and you’ve got a yummy meal!

 What are some recipes that remind you of a childhood memory?

-- 1 lb ground sausage
+- 1 lb ground breakfast sausage

-- 1/2 cup flour*
+- 1/2 cup all purpose flour

 - 2 cups milk

 - Pepper to taste